MaxBittker/afp/stethoscope.md

 Lets construct a digital stethoscope to amplify the inner workings of our computer, and see what we can hear!

-I'll talk to you about system calls, "sonification", and enriching our understanding of the world through our senses.
+I'll talk to you about system calls, sonification, and enriching our understanding of the world through our senses.

 # Timeline for your talk